LeonidShutov/Purga/README.md

 ## Inspired by Aura Windows App

-Forest Aura is inspired by the **Aura by Alexander Glazkov**, a classic Windows application that allowed users to play nature sounds on their PCs.
+Purga is inspired by the **Aura by Alexander Glazkov**, a classic Windows application that allowed users to play nature sounds on their PCs.
 This Android version brings the same simplicity and functionality to your mobile device, with modern features and improvements.

 ---